Koi-Koi

 Koi-Koi (こいこい) is a popular card game in Japan played with hanafuda.
-The phrase "koi-koi" roughly means "come on" in Japanese which is said when the player wants to continue the round.
+The phrase "koi-koi" means "come on" in Japanese which is said when the player wants to continue the round.

 The object of the game is to form special card combinations (or sets) called yaku (役) from cards accumulated in a point pile.
 Players can gain cards in their point piles by matching cards in their hands, or drawn from the draw pile, with cards on the table.
 Once a yaku has been made, a player can stop to cash in points, or keep going (referred to as "koi-koi", hence the name of the game) to form additional yaku for more points.
 The point values assigned to individual cards have no effect on the score, but they are helpful to judge their value in forming yaku.

 Deal

 An initial dealer called the oya (親 "parent") is decided upon when the game starts.
 This can be done with any method the players agree upon (e.g. rock-paper-scissors, dice roll).
 A hanafuda-specific method involves drawing a random card: each player draws a single card — the player who draws a card from the earliest month is the oya.
 If both players draw a card from the same month, the player with the higher value card becomes the oya.
 The other player is called the ko (子).

 To deal, the oya deals eight cards to the ko (face down), then to the table (face up), and then to themselves (face down), though this is normally done with two or four cards at a time.
 The rest of the cards are set aside as a draw pile, and then the game begins starting with the oya.